Mystery Team: Plot

 After going to a police officer, who tells Jason he needs proof to believe him, he goes to the Holden and Charles Corporation, where Robert works and Kelly's father worked, but not before attempting to warn Kelly about Robert on a walkie-talkie he gave her, not knowing that Robert has it.
 At Holden and Charles, Jason bonds with two employees Jim and Frank, who get him drunk and give advice on asking Kelly out.
 After sneaking into Robert's office, Jason learns that Robert is trying to treat wood with the toxic substance Iphedolene.
 Kelly's father, who was a lawyer, learned this and was going to ruin the company and Robert, which is the reason Robert hired Leroy to scare him, not kill him.
 When Leroy kept asking for money, he killed him too.
 Duncan and Charlie, who heard Jason talking about Robert on a walkie-talkie, also show up to help him.
 The three are then confronted by Robert, but they manage to escape.
 After Jason makes up with Duncan and Charlie, Robert, who has taken Kelly hostage, uses the walkie-talkie to contact them into bringing the papers to the lumber yard.
 After they give him the papers, Robert holds them at gunpoint to kill them.
 When Jason tries to reason with Robert, he shoots him, but Charlie attacks him allowing the others escape.
 When Jason, who admits his feelings for Kelly and kisses her, finds a firecracker Jordy gave to him earlier, he gives it to Duncan, who lights it and shoots it at Robert with his slingshot, severely damaging his face.
-When the police show up, Robert is presumely arrested for his crimes and Jason has his wound tended to (off screen).
+When the police show up, Robert is presumably arrested for his crimes and Jason has his wound tended to.

 Months later, Jason is recovering from his gunshot wound, and has a job in medical technologies.
 His parents have adopted Brianna while Kelly is at Dartmouth College, but is still together with Jason.
 After Jason says goodbye to a departing Duncan and Charlie, a man comes out of the woods needing help.
 The film ends with the guys excitedly getting ready for another mystery in while the man shouts in anguish.